12 Best Roof Shingle Colors for 2026 (Most Popular Picks)

 Williamsburg Gray bridges the gap between modern and traditional, making it the ultimate chameleon.
 With its mix of gray and subtle earthy undertones, it works on nearly any house style and pairs with many different colors.

-- Why it’s trending: In 2025, homeowners are leaning into darker siding tones like navy and charcoal.
+- Why it’s still trending: In 2026, homeowners are leaning into darker siding tones like navy and charcoal.
 Part of Owens Corning’s Duration series, Williamsburg Gray adds the perfect complement without overwhelming the design.

 - What it pairs with: